cheolsoh/pea-toolbox/README.md

 Requirements: Matlab and eeglab (https://sccn.ucsd.edu/eeglab/) Input files: EEG file in eeglab format (*.set) and BrainSense file (*.json) exported from the Clinician tablet.

 How to align?
-Step 1.
+(See the paper below for detailed descriptions of a switch-on-related spike) Step 1.
 Click _**Set Parameters**_ button and select all input files.
 Step 2.
-Click
+Click _**Find EEG DBS Artifacts**_ to select the switch-on related spike prior to the electrical pulse stimulation onset in the EEG data.
+Step 3.
+Click _**Find Percept DBS Artifacts**_ to select the switch-on related spike in the LFP data.
+Step 4.
+Click _**Merge Data**_ to merge the EEG and LFP data.

 Demo data is available at the following OSF repository: https://osf.io/9u6v4/